Senator (1848 ship)

+Senator was a wooden, side-wheel steamship built in New York in 1848.
+She was one of the first steamships on the California coast and arguably one of the most commercially successful, arriving in San Francisco at the height of the California gold rush.
+She was the first ocean-going steamer to sail up the Sacramento River to reach the new gold fields.
+After more purpose-built river steamers became available, Senator began a 26-year long career sailing between San Francisco and Southern California ports.
+Age and improving technology finally made the ship unsuitable for passenger service by 1882.
+Her machinery was removed and she was converted into a coal hulk.
+She ended her days in New Zealand, where she was broken up sometime around 1912.

 Construction

 Senator was built in 1848 at the shipyard of William H. Brown at the foot of 12th Street on the East River in lower Manhattan.
 She had a wooden hull built primarily of white oak.
 She was 219 ft long, 35 ft 5 in in beam, and 10 ft in draft.
 She displaced 1,012 tons.

 The ship was rigged as a two-masted schooner and could sail, but her primary propulsion was provided by side-mounted paddle wheels, 30 ft in diameter.
 These were driven by a coal-fired, single-beam steam engine that produced 450 horsepower.
 The single cylinder had a bore of 50 in with a stroke of 11 ft.
 The engine was built in New York City at the Archimedes Iron Works of H. R. Dunham.

 She was built for steamboat entrepreneur James C. Cunningham, who also owned the steamers Admiral and Governor.
 Her original cost was reported to be almost $90,000.

 Senator had staterooms on deck for her first class passengers, a salon where they could take their meals, and a separate "ladies cabin" where the women could retreat from the smoking and drinking men.
 Her tableware was custom-made solid silver and her bedding had "Senator" woven into its fabric.
 She had a separate cabin forward for steerage passengers which had kitchen facilities for these passengers to cook their own meals.

 Senator underwent a major refit in 1869.
 Her deck was raised by 32 in which increased the depth of her cargo hold.
 Her passenger accommodations were completely rebuilt.
 She had 42 staterooms, of which four were bridal suites, giving her capacity for 93 cabin passengers.
 The outside staterooms were paneled in rosewood.
 The floor of the salon was made of alternate panels of walnut and ash.

 Another major refit took place in 1875.
 In addition to significant strengthening of her aging hull, her accommodations were increased to 140 cabin passengers and 50 steerage passengers.